 And that’s how this whole trip got started.
 (Even though I actually booked it on a lark of timing only the week before.)
 This is the famous Alila Jabal Akhdar one of the best luxury and adventure hotel chains in the world.
 Sultan Qaboos decided that — as opposed to Dubai — Oman’s future without oil would be built on sustainable adventure tourism.
 And that’s how they got this amazing location.
 Omanis are proud of their country and they put this right here to show you it.

-You’ll read and see a lot more about this place in an upcoming post.
+You’ll read and see a lot more about this incredible place in my other post.

 After four nights at the Alila, it was time to return to Muscat for the next phases of this two week Odyssey.
 You can take one of the main new highways that Sultan Qaboos has built for his people, which will whisk you to Muscat in no time as most shortened tours do on The Circular Route.